FusionAuth/fusionauth-load-tests/README.md

 | load_user_1000@fusionauth.io | 00000000-0000-0001-0000-000003e8   | 00000000-0000-0000-0000-0000000a   |
 | load_user_1001@fusionauth.io | 00000000-0000-0001-0000-00000001   | 00000000-0000-0000-0000-00000001   |
 | ...                          |                                    |                                    |

+The `User-Logins-Multi.json` configuration will test the login endpoint with these users.

 ### Building the Tests